nielskrijger/douane/README.md

 **Tips:**

 * If the context value is an incorrect type, null or undefined you should return the original value.
-Changing the value to `null` or something else may break validators or sanitizers further down the chain.
+Changing the value to `null` or something else may break validators or sanitizers further down the validation chain.

 # Douane options